Super-Heisenberg-limited Sensing via Collective Subradiance in Waveguide Quantum Electrodynamics: Theoretical model

-where $\theta_{N+1}=(N+1)k_0 d$.
-The results clearly show that the decay rate of the most subradiant state in a nonideal waveguide also exhibits an overall $N^{-3}$ dependence, but split into two interwoven branches associated with even and odd atom numbers.
-This parity effect originates from boundary interference encoded in the terms containing $(-1)^{N+1}$ in Eq.~\eqref{eq:Gamma_final}, which alternates the sign of the interference contribution when $N\to N+1$.
+Equation~\eqref{eq:Gamma_final} shows that, even for a nonideal waveguide, the decay rate of the most-subradiant mode retains the overall $N^{-3}$ scaling, but splits into two interwoven branches for even and odd $N$.
+This parity effect originates from boundary-induced interference encoded by the $(-1)^{N+1}$ terms: incrementing $N\to N+1$ flips the sign of the interference contribution, thereby alternating the linewidth between the two branches.